blu-sta/HK-Rando-4-Log-Display/README.md

 Other mods may work without requiring an update, although might have limited functionality or missing information

+#### MultiWorld Disclaimer
+[MultiWorld](https://github.com/Shadudev/HollowKnight.MultiWorld/) has some unresolved issues at this stage \
+This is because the log files don't provide recognisable references to the MultiWorld \
+The Helper Tab Locations (i.e. your reachable locations) will function as normal \
+However, the Previewed and Tracked Items may not identify pools correctly, due to the inclusion of nicknames \
+And the Spoiler Items file does not reflect the MultiWorld location of items \
+If you would like to see improved support for MultiWorld, please contact `@blu.sta#9997` on Discord

 ## How to use this app

 ### Top bar